Health and PE

 Middle School PEThe middle school physical education program offers a variety of activities to enhance the physical and social development of each student.
 The activities include physical fitness, aerobics, team sports, as well as individual, dual, and lifetime activities.

-Foundations of Personal Fitness: The purpose of this course is to motivate students to strive for lifetime personal fitness with an emphasis on the health-related components of physical fitness.
+High School PE ClassesIndividual and Team Sports: Students are expected to participate in a wide range of individual and team sports that can be pursued for a lifetime.
+The continued development of health-related fitness and the selection of sport activities that are enjoyable is a major objective of this course.Foundations of Personal Fitness: The purpose of this course is to motivate students to strive for lifetime personal fitness with an emphasis on the health-related components of physical fitness.
 The knowledge and skills taught in this course include teaching students about the process of becoming fit as well as achieving some degree of fitness within the class.
 The concept of wellness, or string to reach optimal levels of health, is the cornerstone of this course and is exemplified by one of the course objectives - students designing their own personal fitness program.